Workshops - Frequently Asked Questions

 You can also find plenty of taxis just outside of the baggage claim area if you'd prefer to take a taxi.
 You can rent a car at the airport as well if you'd like to have a car during your stay.

 Free parking is abundant in Las Vegas.
-The hotel has a parking lot in the back (on the east side of the hotel).
+The venue hotel has a parking lot for guests.

 Steve will be conducting the entire workshop.
 Others may help facilitate some parts of it, but this isn't a multi-speaker event.